clojure/test.check/doc/intro.md

 ;;  (false false) {true -3, false false, -7 1}})
 ```

-And we see we got a list whose first element is the empty the list.
+And we see we got a list whose first element is the empty list.
 The second
 element is a map with int keys and values.
 Etc.

 ---